 BRUIE, or the Buoyant Rover for Under-Ice Exploration, is currently being tested in Antarctica, one of the least hospitable places on Earth.
 Although the rover has previously explored areas in Alaska and the Arctic, this is it’s first-ever venture to the South Pole.
 For testing purposes, it’ll remain tethered to the surface in case it malfunctions or goes rogue.
 Handlers will also be drilling through thick sheets of ice to place BRUIE along the bottom of each floating mass.

-In contrast to other underwater exploration devices like submarines, BRUIE is decidedly more of a land rover.
-It’s its ultra-buoyant that keeps it firmly pressed against the underside of the iceberg.
+In contrast to other underwater exploration devices like submarines, BRUIE is decidedly more of a land rover, with an ultra-buoyant design that keeps it firmly pressed against the underside of the iceberg.
 It then uses its wheels to drive upside down along the ice.

 The team of engineers at NASA’s Jet Propulsion Laboratory (JPL) in Pasadena, California created BRUIE with the long-term goal of exploring deep waters on other planets, including Jupiter’s moon Europa and Saturn’s moon Enceladus.
 The scientists estimate that the sheets of ice there could be between six and 12 miles deep.
 Knowing that on our own planet, the space where the ocean water meets the solid ice provides a habitat for a virtually-endless number of organisms, they’ve calculated that these underwater arenas are the best places to look for extraterrestrial life.